Canadian Index of Wellbeing

 2011

-- CIW Network moved to permanent home within the Faculty of Applied Health Sciences at the University of Waterloo and releases the first complete version of the CIW's signature product, the CIW national composite index.
+- CIW Network moved to permanent home within the Faculty of Health at the University of Waterloo and releases the first complete version of the CIW's signature product, the CIW national composite index.
 The resulting 368 media stories reach 34 million people worldwide.

 - The CIW released the second and third national index reports (2012 and 2016).
+The next iteration is planned for release in 2025.

-- Three provincial index reports have now been released: Ontario (2014), Nova Scotia (2018), Saskatchewan (2019)
+- Four provincial index reports have now been released: Ontario (2014), Nova Scotia (2018), Saskatchewan (2019), Manitoba (release date: June 12, 2024).

-- A series of regional wellbeing portrait reports now exist: five for Ontario (2016); Oxford County (2017); Waterloo Region (2018).
+- A series of regional wellbeing portrait reports now exist: five for Ontario (2016); Oxford County (2017); Waterloo Region (2018); Rural Ontario (2020); Yukon (2021).

-- The CIW developed a Community Wellbeing Survey in 2012, and has now completed them in seven communities for the first time: Guelph (2012), Victoria (2013), Kingston (2013), Oxford County (2016), Bruce and Grey Counties (2018), Orillia and Area (2018), throughout Nova Scotia (2019) and two communities for the second time (Wood Buffalo-Alberta (2014 and 2019); Waterloo Region (2013 and 2018).
+- The CIW developed a Community Wellbeing Survey in 2012, and has now completed them in nine communities for the first time: Guelph (2012), Victoria (2013), Kingston (2013), Oxford County (2016), Bruce and Grey Counties (2018), Orillia and Area (2018) and three communities for the second time (Wood Buffalo-Alberta (2014 and 2019), Waterloo Region (2013 and 2018), and throughout Nova Scotia (2019 and 2024 (in prep)).